jaspermayone-archive/discord-bot/CONTRIBUTING.md

 ### Workflow

-#### Step 1: Create a fork
+#### Step 1: Create a fork or branch.
-All work should be done on a fork.
+All work should be done on a fork unless you have been added as a contributor.
+In that case, please use a branch off of master.
 We update our branches with changes frequently, so make sure to [keep your fork up to date](https://dev.to/giannellitech/keeping-your-fork-up-to-date-klh)

 #### Step 2: Making changes
 Make nessisary changes then commit.